Deadline for MSA-Flex (summer start): April 13, 2021

 The application process for the MSA program is administered through the School of Education (not the Graduate School) via an online admission application through which all application materials are submitted.

-Applicants are responsible for monitoring their application status and ensuring that their application — including the application fee, letters of recommendation, transcripts — is complete by the application deadline.
+You are responsible for monitoring your application status and ensuring that your application — including the application fee, letters of recommendation, and uploaded unofficial transcripts from all colleges and universities attended — is complete by the application deadline.

 A state license/certificate (out of state candidates must obtain a NC license/certificate)